-- Gross haematuria can occur with cyst rupture (this usually resolves within a few days
+- Gross haematuria can occur with cyst rupture (usually resolves within a few days)

 - End-stage renal failure occurs at a mean age of 50 years

-The oligohydramnios leads to underdevelopment of the lungs resulting in respiratory failure shortly after birth.
-Patients may require dialysis within the first few days of life.
-They can have dysmorphic features such as underdeveloped ear cartilage, low set ears and a flat nasal bridge.
-They usually have end-stage renal failure before reaching adulthood.
+Oligohydramnios leads to underdevelopment of the fetal lungs (pulmonary hypoplasia) and respiratory failure shortly after birth.
+Patients may require haemodialysis within the first few days of life.
+They may have dysmorphic features, such as underdeveloped ear cartilage, low-set ears and a flat nasal bridge.
+End-stage renal failure usually occurs before reaching adulthood.

 Tolvaptan (a vasopressin receptor antagonist) can slow the development of cysts and the progression of renal failure in autosomal dominant polycystic kidney disease.
-It is recommended by NICE in certain situations although it should be initiated and monitored by a specialist.
+This requires specific criteria and specialist monitoring.

 - Genetic counselling

-- Avoid contact sports due to the risk of cyst rupture
+- Avoiding contact sports due to the risk of cyst rupture